facebook/docusaurus/website/docs/static-assets.md

 title: Static Assets
 ---

-Every website needs assets: images, stylesheets, favicons etc. By default, you are suggested to put these assets in the `static` folder.
+Every website needs assets: images, stylesheets, favicons, etc. By default, you are suggested to put these assets in the `static` folder.

 Every file you put into **that directory will be copied** into the root of the generated `build` folder with the directory hierarchy preserved.
 E.g. if you add a file named `sun.jpg` to the static folder, it will be copied to `build/sun.jpg`.